AndiA76/SDCND01_2D_Object_Detection/README.md

 You need to edit the config file to change the location of the training and validation tfrecord files, as well as the location of the label_map file and the pretrained weights.
 You also need to adjust the batch size.
 To do so, e.g. run the following command (adjust the parameters as you need):
 ```
-python edit_config.py --train_dir /app/project/data/waymo/train/ --eval_dir /app/project/data/waymo/val/ --batch_size 4 --checkpoint /app/project/experiments/pretrained_model/ssd_resnet50_v1_fpn_640x640_coco17_tpu-8/checkpoint/ckpt-0 --label_map label_map.pbtxt
+python edit_config.py --train_dir /app/project/data/waymo/train/ --eval_dir /app/project/data/waymo/val/ --batch_size 4 --checkpoint /app/project/experiments/pretrained_model/ssd_resnet50_v1_fpn_640x640_coco17_tpu-8/checkpoint/ckpt-0 --label_map /app/project/label_map.pbtxt
 ```
 A new config file has been created, `pipeline_new.config`.
 Plase rename it and move it to the corresponding experiments folder (s.
 Model Training).

 ### Model Training and Evaluation

 We will now do an experiment using Tensorflow Object Detection API.
 We move the newly created `pipeline_new.config` to a subfolder of our current experiment, e.g. `/app/project/experiments/experiment_0_00` with an index of our choice and rename the pipeline config accoringly, e.g. `pipeline_experiment_0_00.config`.
-Then we launch the training process:
+Then we change to the `experiments`folder and launch the training process:
 ```
 python model_main_tf2.py \
   --pipeline_config_path {path to the pipeline.config file} \